-In the table above, we used high cost for subs to minimize confusion.
-Also, in this price table, the installation includes installing fiberglass insulation between the window and window opening, and reusing old window stops.
+In the table above, I used high cost for subs to minimize confusion.
+Also, in this price list, installation includes fiberglass insulation between the window and window opening, and reusing old window stops.

 Each window comes with LOW-E + Argon Gas and has double pane, with standard weather stripping and insulators for each window line.

 Mid Range windows have Welded Frame + Mechanical Sashes.